fasterthanlime/shin/README.md

 Fischer, Dimiter Petrov, Jens Nockert, Romain Ruetschi, Arnaud Bénard, for all the support.

+And of course, to the whole [ClojureScript][cljs] team for leading the way with this whole "Clojure to JavaScript" thing!

 ## License

 Shin is released under the MIT license.
 See `LICENSE.txt` for the complete text.